-Figure 40 - Remove O2 leak sensor bracket
+Figure 61 - Remove O2 leak sensor bracket

+Replacing the Solenoid Assembly

-- 4. Disconnect the solenoid cable from the solenoid board (P1).
-If it's hard to reach you can remove the screws that secure the front panel and move the front panel so gain better access. - 5.
-Disconnect the 3 silicon tubes from the solenoid assembly. - 6.
-Unscrew the two adjacent Torx screws on the solenoid bracket.
-Pull out the bracket with the solenoid, carefully leading the solenoid cable, making sure it is not being damaged - 7.
-Remove the 2 screws securing the solenoid to the bracket.
+4. Disconnect the solenoid cable from the solenoid board (P1).
+If it's hard to reach you can remove the screws that secure the front panel and move the front panel so gain better access.

+Figure 62 -Solenoid Cable connector

+5. Disconnect the 3 silicon tubes from the solenoid assembly.

+Figure 63 - Disconnecting Silicon Tubes

+6. Unscrew the two adjacent Torx screws on the solenoid bracket.
+Pull out the bracket with the solenoid, carefully leading the solenoid cable, making sure it is not being damaged

+Replacing the Lower Board and D-type Board

+Figure 64 - Detaching the Solenoid Bracket

+7. Remove the 2 screws securing the solenoid to the bracket.
 Pull out the solenoid from the bracket.
 Verify the sealant O-ring is removed and is not attached to the bracket.